vic-ffm/architecture-docs-open-public/README.md

 ### Documentation

-All documentation within this repository is licenced under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
+All documentation contained in this repository is licenced under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/).

 ### Code

-All code within this repository is licenced under a MIT-style Licence.
+All source code contained in this repository is licenced under a MIT-style Licence.

 Please see the [LICENSE](LICENSE) file in the root of the repository for the full text of the Licence.